euroargodev/argopy/docs/advanced-tools/metadata/sensors.rst

     sensor = ArgoSensor("SBE43F_IDO")
     sensor

-You can then access model metadata:
+You can then access this model metadata from the NVS vocabulary (Reference table R27):

 .. ipython:: python
     :okwarning:

-    sensor.model
+    sensor.vocabulary

+from Reference table R25:

 .. ipython:: python
     :okwarning:

     sensor.type

-And you can look for floats equipped:
+And you can look for floats equipped with it:

 .. ipython:: python
     :okwarning: